austynchalifour/NotWrapper/NGROK_SETUP.md

 ## What is ngrok?
 ngrok creates a secure tunnel to your localhost, giving you a public URL to access your local development server.
 Perfect for:
-- Testing mobile app with your local backend
 - Testing authentication callbacks
 - Sharing your dev environment with others
 - Testing webhooks